seamstress-fse-2023/seamstress-fse-2023/README.md

-## Reproducibility package of --> Automatic Function Approximation to Address Conversion Faults in Deep Learning Models for Mobile and IoT Devices
+## Reproducibility package of: Automatic Function Approximation to Address Conversion Faults in Deep Learning Models for Mobile and IoT Devices

 ### This reproducibility package the following folders.
 ```